 Of course, there are many layers to these incidents, and only God knows everything about each one of us.

 The prophet Jeremiah had powerful thoughts on vanity:

-When you have become a born-again Christian, you will not even think of personal beauty anymore.
+When you have become a born again, you will not even think of personal beauty anymore.

 Everything will have been offered up to the LORD.